 Instructions

-- Fill the cupcake liners: line a mini cupcake pan with paper mini cupcake liners.
+- Line a mini cupcake pan with paper mini cupcake liners.
 Give the liners a light spray of non-stick pan spray.
 Use a small scoop to portion out the chocolate batter into each paper liner.
-The cupcake liner should be filled 1/3-1/2 of the way.
+The cupcake liner should be filled ⅓-1/2 of the way.
 Top with a heaping teaspoon of cream cheese mini chocolate chip mixture.

-- Bake the black bottoms - Bake for 15-18 minutes or until the cream cheese centers are just set.
+- Bake for 15-18 minutes at 350 or until the cream cheese centers are just set.

-- Cool the cupcakes- remove the cupcakes from the pan once able to handle and cool completely on a cooling rack.
+- Remove the cupcakes from the pan once able to handle and cool completely on a cooling rack.
 Chill in the refrigerator for best results.

 Notes